In Memory of Towyn Williams (1926 – 2016)

 by Rhiannon Williams

-(note: this piece is an excerpt from Volume 9, The New School Issue, available on Kindle.
-Sold out in print.)
+note: this piece is an excerpt from The Climbing Zine Book, now available.
 Banner photo of Amy Lipschultz by the author.

 My feet are planted in the red carpet, right in front of the fireplace where we gathered for tea or telly.
 I can picture my grandma balancing out a huge tray filled to the gold brim with dainty porcelain cups, announcing “Teeeeea-tiiiime” in a corralling singsong, and like the chickens at feed time, we’d all come running to the beckon of her call.

 After tea, my grandpa would sit in his armchair and watch the news, patiently allowing one or more of my three sisters and I to sit in his lap or decorate him with sparkly plastic hair barrets.
 I was usually the one climbing up his sturdy frame like it was a jungle gym.
 Grandma would set to work on a crossword puzzle, inking the daily newspaper with rounded lettering, persevering until every square was filled.
 I often sat in the window that jutted out of the house turning it into a sauna-type space.
 Dead flies and butterflies lined the bottom of the window.
 I used to look at them curiously, and Grandma would collect the butterflies and pin them onto a framed board, preserving their legacies behind the glass.
 Now, I’m back in that living room on an unexpected deviation of my ’round-the-world climbing trip; the red carpet has faded several shades.
 My grandpa is in a hospital bed in front of the same window.